TheBlackPlague/PlagueEntity/README.md

     If your structure is not similar, you will not be provided any help by me in any way.

+- Copy the `PlagueEntity` directory in the project repository to your `src` directory.

 - Then create an array containing the names and format of these
 files: